How to Sell Designs on Canva and Actually Make Money

 b) Sell Canva Templates Externally

 This is where most people find success.
 Instead of relying on Canva’s royalty system, you can sell your templates directly.
 You design in Canva, save a shareable link, and then sell it on a retail platform or on your own website.
+This is how most people build a Canva template business that generates consistent monthly income.

 Some profitable templates include: